 The marketing funnel (also known as the buyer’s journey) is about the customer’s path from brand awareness to loyalty and advocacy.
 This requires various marketing techniques, including advertising, PR, and content marketing.
 The sales funnel focuses on converting a prospect into a customer.
 It has a more narrow purpose, that of turning a prospect into a customer.

 The purpose of a marketing funnel is threefold.
 First, to generate interest in your brand.
-Second, to create desire for the product or service.
+Second, to create a desire for the product or service.
 And third, to encourage some kind of action (like sharing personal information or making a purchase).

-There are many ways to divide the funnel and different labels to give each stage, but marketing expert Neil Patel divides the journey this way:
+There are many ways to divide the funnel and different labels to give each stage, but marketing expert, Neil Patel divides the journey this way:

 Also called Interest, this state is where potential customers become more aware of your product or service.
 They want to learn more about it.
-They have read posts, seen videos, visited a website or interacted in another way with a brand.
-This is the time to give them more focused information through infographics, case studies, e-books, and other content.
+They have read posts, seen videos, visited a website, or interacted in another way with a brand.
+This is the time to give them more focused information through infographics, case studies, eBooks, and other content.

 Also called Intent, this is when customers signal their interest in your product or service.
-They might request more information, watch a demonstration or even add a product to an online cart.
+They might request more information, watch a demonstration, or even add a product to an online cart.